 Say hello to this homemade salted caramel sauce that is brought to you by all desserts everywhere that need that extra oomph to take them to the next level.
 Hello.

 If you follow my posts, you may know that I do my best to avoid cow’s milk whenever I can.
-I never drink it straight, and always substitute coconut or almond milk for it in any recipe that I make.
+I never drink it straight, and always substitute coconut or oat milk for it in any recipe that I make.
 That’s why I have created this caramel sauce using full-fat coconut milk instead of the typical heavy cream that it normally calls for.
-So if you try your best to be dairy free, join the party and keep reading!

 Note that this recipe does include butter and that the coconut milk gives it more of a coconut-y flavour than regular caramel sauce.
 If you prefer dairy, you can always stick to cream by substituting the same amount as the coconut milk.